kalaspuff/tomodachi/README.rst

     curl http://localhost:9464/metrics -H "Accept: application/openmetrics-text"

+💡 Note that if the accept header ``application/openmetrics-text`` is missing from the request, exemplars will be excluded from the response.

-Example: Starting a service with instrumentation
+Example: starting a service with instrumentation
 ------------------------------------------------

 This example will start and instrument a service with OTLP exported traces sent to the endpoint ``otelcol:4317`` and metrics that can be scraped by Prometheus from port ``9464``.
 Additionally *exemplars* will be added to the Prometheus collected metrics that includes sample exemplars with trace_id and span_id labels.